 “For as long as I can remember, I have thought of the Holocaust every day.” — Joe Gold

 David Goldberger always knew he had a story to tell and remember; he just never found a voice for it.
-It wasn’t until his Vancouver-raised son, Joe Gold was in his seventies that his father’s story of faith, perseverance and family love found its way into a book, Two Pieces of Cloth, One Family’s Story of the Holocaust (Page Two $21.95).
+It wasn’t until his Vancouver-raised son, Joe Gold (right) was in his seventies that his father’s story of faith, perseverance and family love found its way into a book, Two Pieces of Cloth, One Family’s Story of the Holocaust (Page Two $21.95).

 After the process of liquidating Jewish businesses had included confiscation of both the home and textile business of the Goldberger family in Spisske Vlachy, in Eastern Slovakia, the Slovak government proceeded to solve their unemployment problem by deporting Jews in the spring of 1942.
 In keeping the cleansing philosophy of so-called Aryanization, the first train to Auschwitz from the Poprad transit camp departed on March 25, 1942 with 1,000 unmarried Jewish women between the ages of sixteen and forty-five in cattle cars.
 Family transports commenced on April 11.
 Jewish males dispatched to labour battalions in 1943.

 When German troops occupied Hungary in March of 1944, bribes were less viable to avoid detention.
 Almost half a million Hungarians were transported to Auschwitz-Birkenau between May 15 and July 9.